University of Nevada, Reno

 The University of Nevada, Reno (Nevada, the University of Nevada, or UNR) is a public land-grant research university in Reno, Nevada, United States.
 It is the state's flagship public university and primary land grant institution.
 It was founded on October 12, 1874, in Elko, Nevada.

 The university is classified as a doctoral, R1 research university by the Carnegie Classification.
 In 2018, the university spent $144 million on research and development according to the National Science Foundation.
 Among its several schools and colleges, the university has a medical school and is home to the Donald W. Reynolds School of Journalism from which six Pulitzer Prize winners have graduated.

 History

-The Nevada state constitution established the State University of Nevada in Elko on October 12, 1874.
+The Nevada state constitution established a university when it was adopted in 1864, in order to receive funds from the Morrill Act.
+The State University of Nevada in Elko was created on October 12, 1874.
 In 1881, it became Nevada State University.
-In 1885, Nevada State University moved from Elko to Reno.
+In 1885, Nevada State University moved from Elko to Reno, as enrollment never exceeded 35 students and many families at the time opted to send their children to universities in California.
+Local rancher John Newton "Newt" Evans sold land for the university at a site north of Reno for $1,250.
+Its first building, Morrill Hall, was dedicated in 1886, named after Justin Morrill, whose act provided funds for the university.
+The first year of instruction was 1887, with fifty students.

 In 1906, it was renamed the University of Nevada.
 The University of Nevada remained the only four-year academic institution in the state until 1965, when the Nevada Southern campus (now the University of Nevada, Las Vegas) separated into its own university.
 In 1969, the university's name was changed to the University of Nevada, Reno to distinguish from the new institution in Las Vegas.
+In 2022, UNR acquired the physical assets of the defunct Sierra Nevada University in Incline Village to create the University of Nevada, Reno at Lake Tahoe.